Advertisement

 Also, try to spend some time at Boca do Inferno (Hell’s Mouth) where you can admire an amazing rock formation.
 Enjoy a spectacular sunset as strong ocean waves crash against the gorgeous sea caves.

 And don’t forget to visit the Praia da Santa Marta.
 This picture-perfect hidden cove is only steps away from the Cascais Marina.
-Enjoy the romantic views of the Santa Marta lighthouse and museum as you grab your camera and record these amazing scenes.

 Praia Santa Marta in Cascais